ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 If the file share has snapshots, those snapshots are deleted along with the file share.
 {: note}

-### Update allowed transit encryption modes from the CLI
+### Updating allowed transit encryption modes from the CLI
 {: #fs-update-transit-encryption-cli}

 The owner of the share can change the allowed transit encryption modes type to `user_managed,none`,`user_managed` or `none`.

 However, before this property can be changed, all bindings and [mount targets must be deleted](#delete-mount-target-cli).
 Deleting the bindings severs the network path between origin file share and accessor share, and puts the mount target that is attached to the accessor share in a failed state.
 For more information, see [Removing access to a file share from other accounts](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=cli).
 {: important}

 ```sh